 It`s freaking HUGE.
 And size does matter!

-The Victoria Falls are considered the boundary between the upper and middle Zambezi River, Africa’s fourth largest river.
+The Victoria Falls are considered the boundary between the upper and middle Zambezi River, Africa’s fourth-largest river located right on the border between Zimbabwe and Zambia.

 “History, like beauty, depends largely on the beholder, so when you read that, for example, David Livingstone discovered the Victoria Falls, you might be forgiven for thinking that there was nobody around the Falls until Livingstone arrived on the scene.” – Desmond Tutu.